y500/json2model/README.md

 # json2model
-an web tool that convert json to Object-c Model or Java bin.
+a web tool that convert json to Object-c Model or Java bin.